Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Have transparency in pay levels.
 Marginalized groups historically are paid less in positions without pay transparency.

-• Clearly define role requirements to avoid staff over working
+• Clearly define role requirements to avoid staff overworking

 • Resources: